milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 We explain when Google may disclose information in Sharing your information.
 Google does not sell your personal information.
 Google also does not “share” your personal information as that term is defined in the California Consumer Privacy Act (CCPA).
 We explain how Google retains information in Retaining your information.
 You can also learn more about how Google anonymizes data.
 As described there, when Google anonymizes data to protect your privacy, we maintain policies and technical measures to avoid re-identifying that information.

 U.S. state privacy laws also provide the right to request information about how Google collects, uses, and discloses your information.
 And they give you the right to access your information, sometimes in a portable format; correct your information; and to request that Google delete that information.
 Many of these laws also provide the right to opt out of certain forms of profiling and targeted advertising.
 They also provide the right to not be discriminated against for exercising these privacy rights.
-Finally, the CCPA treats certain kinds of information, like health data, as sensitive; when users provide this information, Google only uses it for purposes permitted by the CCPA, like to provide services that are requested and expected by our users.
+Additionally, the CCPA treats certain kinds of information, like health data, as sensitive; when users provide this information, Google only uses it for purposes permitted by the CCPA, like to provide services that are requested and expected by our users.

+The Washington My Health My Data Act and Nevada Senate Bill 370 provide specific rights in addition to those rights above, that apply to health information.
+When you provide this information, Google only processes it with your consent and allows you to withdraw your consent.

 We describe the choices you have to manage your privacy and data across Google’s services in Your privacy controls.
 These tools allow you to access, review, update and delete your information, as well as export and download a copy of it.
 You can also control what information we use to show you ads, or turn off personalized ads, by visiting My Ad Center.